Lyapunov exponents of the SHE for general initial data: Background and Main result

 The proof of our main results consists of following tools: $(1)$ a composition law which connects the SHE under general initial data with its fundamental solution, $(2)$ Lyapunov exponents of the fundamental solution of the SHE, and $(3)$ tails bounds on the spatial regularity of the narrow wedge solution of the KPZ.

-The following identity gives a convolution formula of the one point distribution of the KPZ equation in terms of the spatial process $\mathcal{Z}^{\mathbf{nw}}(t,\cdot)$ and the initial data $f$ of the KPZ equation.
+The following identity which is taken from Lemma 1.18 of \cite{CH16} gives a convolution formula of the one point distribution of the KPZ equation in terms of the spatial process $\mathcal{Z}^{\mathbf{nw}}(t,\cdot)$ and the initial data $f$ of the KPZ equation.
 The proof of this formula is associated to the linearity and time reversal property of the SHE.
+For reader's convenience, we provide a proof of this identity in Section~\ref{sec:Aux3}.

-For details, we refer to Lemma 1.18 of \cite{CH16}. \begin{prop}[Convolution Formula] Let $\mathcal{Z}^{f}$ be the unique solution of the SHE started from the initial condition $e^{f}$ for a measurable function $f:\mathbb{R}\to \mathbb{R}$.
+\begin{prop}[Convolution Formula] Let $\mathcal{Z}^{f}$ be the unique solution of the SHE started from the initial condition $e^{f}$ such that $\int_{A} e^{f(x)} dx$ is a Radon measure in $A$.
+Suppose $f$ is independent of the white noise $\xi$ of \eqref{eq:shegeneral} when $f$ is random.
 Then for any $t>0$,

 \end{prop}

 To complement Proposition~\ref{prop:convolution}, we will make use of the exact expressions of any real positive moment Lyapunov exponents of the fundamental solution of the SHE from \cite{DT19} and the tail bounds on the spatial regularity of the narrow wedge solution of the KPZ equation from \cite{CGH19}.
 The following result describes the first of these two tools. \begin{prop}[Lyapunov exponents of fundamental solution, \cite{DT19}, Theorem 1.1] For every $p > 0$,